hamburgerEngine/hamburgerEngine/README.md

 The uhh main version of Phlox Engine!

-There is a rewrite in progress but it's on hold and it's NOWHERE near done!
+There is a rewrite in progress but it's NOWHERE near done!

 So use this version for now!!